The Impact of Media and Television on Children

 Household Patterns of Media Use

-have the TV on during meals, and half of households with TV tend to have it on constantly, even when no one is watching.
+Over 50% of children report that there are no rules in their household governing use of electronic media.
+Unfortunately, only 50% of families that do have rules about TV and computer use regularly enforced these rules.
+Two-thirds of families usually have the TV on during meals, and half of households with TV tend to have it on constantly, even when no one is watching.

 Impact of Television Violence on Young Children

 Most parents worry about the effects that watching violence has on children.
 Studies have shown that children's television contains about 20 violent acts each hour and that children who watch a lot of violent television are more likely to have altered attitudes and behavior.
 Young children may take from aggressive cartoons the message that "aggression works and wins" even though they also laugh or can tell that it is fantasy.
 While there are different views about how much violence on TV is harmful to children, we do know that seeing violence repeatedly on TV has a real impact.
 Heavy viewers (over 3 hours daily), younger children, boys, children from violent homes, and those who are insecure appear to be most affected by exposure to TV violence.
 Children often behave differently after they've been watching violent programs on television.
 In one study, preschool children were observed both before and after watching television; some watched cartoons that had many aggressive and violent acts; others watched shows that didn't have any kind of violence.
 Children who watched the violent shows were more likely to strike out at playmates, argue, disobey authority, and were less willing to wait for things than those children who watched nonviolent programs.
 Other research, however, suggests that the effect of watching violent TV content is only short-lasting and studies linking excessive TV watching and disruptive behavior in children are not always able to account for the influence of family and genetic factors underlying this association.

 What Parents Can Do